Enriqe/TestRoR/README.md

-# Ruby on Rails test
+# Ruby on Rails toy app

-This is a test for a RoR app
+Express app using scaffolding to create "user" and "micropost" resources.